-Given that the indicative layout plan provides sufficient open space for the scheme to adhere with Policy RT3, it is considered that this additional request would be unreasonable.
+Given that the indicative layout plan provides sufficient open space for the scheme to adhere with Policy RT3, it is considered that this additional request would be unreasonable and contrary to the CIL Regulations.

 As such, subject to the amount of POS proposed being supplied at reserved matters stage, it is considered that the proposal would adhere with Policy RT3 of the Local Plan.